Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Numerical tests

 In Fig.~\ref{fig:TSP_input_output} (top) we plot the recovery error as a function of $M$ for both types of filters.
 First, notice that the performance is roughly independent of the filter type.
-More importantly, for $M \geq N$, the optimal filter minimizing \eqref{E:opt_filter_inputoutput_closedform} is unique (cf. Proposition~\ref{P:Closedform_inputoutputpairs}) and leads to perfect recovery.
-We also consider the case where observations of the output signals $\bby_m$ are corrupted by additive Gaussian noise with $-10$dB power; see Fig.~\ref{fig:TSP_input_output} (bottom).
-For this latter case, we also plot the error when the symmetry of the filter is ignored and, thus, not leveraged to improve recovery performance (cf. discussion prior to Proposition~\ref{P:Closedform_inputoutputpairs}).
+More importantly, for $M \geq N$ in the absence of noise, the optimal filter minimizing \eqref{E:opt_filter_inputoutput_closedform} is unique (cf. Proposition~\ref{P:Closedform_inputoutputpairs}) and leads to perfect recovery. {Similar trends can be observed for the F-measure in Fig.~\ref{fig:TSP_input_output} (bottom), corroborating the efficacy of the approach in identifying the GSO support.
+We also consider the case where observations of the output signals $\bby_m$ are corrupted by additive Gaussian noise with $-10$dB power.
+For this latter case, in Fig.~\ref{fig:TSP_input_output} we also plot the error and F-measure when the symmetry of the filter is ignored and, thus, not leveraged to improve recovery performance (cf. discussion prior to Proposition~\ref{P:Closedform_inputoutputpairs}).
 First we notice that even though the estimation improves with increasing $M$, a larger number of observations is needed to guarantee successful recovery of the graph.
-Moreover, exploiting symmetry reduces the degrees of freedom in the filter to be inferred, thus markedly improving the recovery performance for the US graph adjacency matrix.
-Even though not shown in Fig. \ref{fig:TSP_input_output}, the performance was observed to degrade gracefully when the noise level increases.
+Moreover, exploiting symmetry reduces the degrees of freedom in the filter to be inferred, thus markedly improving the recovery performance.
+Even though not shown in Fig. \ref{fig:TSP_input_output}, the performance was observed to degrade gracefully when the noise level increases.}